 At present consultants survey profiles from Whiritoa to Whangapoua inclusive on a regular basis (usually two-monthly).
-Environment Waikato's emphasis at present is to survey the remainder of the network, where possible in conjunction with this work.
+Waikato Regional Council's emphasis at present is to survey the remainder of the network, where possible in conjunction with this work.
 Sites involved are from Port Jackson to Kennedy Bay and at Opoutere Beach.

 An annual survey of sites from Northland to Bay of Plenty to be done each September was started in 2002 in conjunction with other agencies.
-The sites in the Environment Waikato region network were completed in late October 2009.
+The sites in the Waikato Regional Council region network were completed in late September 2010.

-Sites north of Coromandel township were profiled in March (16 profiles completed), June (16), July (16), October (16), and December (16).
-The sites at Opoutere were profiled in March (5 profiles completed), June (5), July (5), September (5), October (5) and December (5).

-Three sites immediately to the south of the Whangamata harbour entrance were surveyed in March, June, September and December.
-The sites along the rock wall at Buffalo Beach were also surveyed in July following placement of new rock.
-A total of 107 profiles were completed by staff in 2009.
+Sites north of Coromandel township were profiled in March (16 profiles completed), June (17), September (17), and December (17).
+The sites at Opoutere were profiled in March (5 profiles completed), June (5), September (5), and December (5).
+The three sites immediately to the south of the Whangamata harbour entrance were surveyed in March, June, September and December.